 “I met Paige when I was 14.
 She was signing autographs at the Boston car show in late 1968.
 We talked about art.
 She was intelligent, beautiful, and kind.
 I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. “

-Feedback left by reader Daniel.
+Feedback left by a reader Daniel

-Daniel- Thank you for sharing your memory, very much appreciated!
+Daniel- Thank you for sharing your memory of the Boston Auto Show with Paige, it’s very much appreciated!

-Paige continued to battle ex-husband Mark F. Segal, who had yet to pay for 5 of the 6 months of alimony he owed her, and the lawyers fees owed to Marvin M. Mitchelson.
-Segal had made one payment to each in 1964 and that’s all.
+He had yet to pay for 5 of the 6 months of alimony he owed her.
+He also owed lawyers fees to Marvin M. Mitchelson.
+Segal had made one payment to each in 1964 and that was it.
+(See related chapters.)

 Paige visits NYC in June of 1969

-Minneapolis
+Minneapolis cont.

-1969 In March and April, images of Paige wearing a polka dot bikini appeared in dozens of USA newspapers; she was named “Queen of the Fleet” for the first annual Desert Sailboat Regatta, to take place in the fairly new city of Lake Havasu City, Arizona.
+Paige was named “Queen of the Fleet” for the first annual Desert Sailboat Regatta.
+The event was to take place in the fairly new city of Lake Havasu City, Arizona.
 (LHC)

-I think some context is important, so briefly...
+Some context is important, so briefly...

 “Lake Havasu City is in western Arizona.
 It’s known as a base for trails in the nearby desert and water sports on Lake Havasu.
 London Bridge, relocated from England, links the mainland to marinas and a looped path in an area known as the Island.”